msrocean/mockingbird/README.md

 :warning: :warning: :warning: Experimental - **PLEASE BE CAREFUL**.
 Intended for Reasearch purposes ONLY. :warning: :warning: :warning:

-This repository is created to share the code and the processed data for the *Mockingbird* defense ([arXiv version](https://arxiv.org/abs/1902.06626)) which is designed to work against deep learning based website fingerprinting attacks.
+This repository is created to share the code and the processed data for the *Mockingbird* defense ([arXiv version](https://arxiv.org/abs/1902.06626)) which is designed to work against deep-learning-based website fingerprinting attacks.
 Even though we are not sharing the code before the publication, the pseudocode in the paper provides necessary details to write the code from scratch.

 #### Reference Format
 ```